Sacred Infusions Apothecary

 Our Chais

-• Ingredients
+Ingredients

 CHAI-ME-UP (with caffeine): cinnamon, ginger, clove, star anise, nutmeg, green cardamom, black tea.

-CHAI-ME-UP- (caffeine free): cinnamon, ginger, clove, star anise, nutmeg, green cardamom.
+CHAI-ME-UP (caffeine free): cinnamon, ginger, clove, star anise, nutmeg, green cardamom.

-CHAI-GEST-(caffeine free): sarsaparilla root, dandelion root, cinnamon, ginger, clove, star anise, green cardamom.
+CHAI-GEST (caffeine free): sarsaparilla root, dandelion root, cinnamon, ginger, clove, star anise, green cardamom.

-• Suggested Dosage
+Suggested Dosage

-with caffeine.
+caffeine.

 Traditional chai does contain caffeine from black tea.
 The caffeine in this blend is about 20 mg of caffeine per 8 ounces.
+We do offer caffeine free chai in our apothecary and retail locations.
+The ingredients are the same expect black tea is omitted from the caffeine free recipe.

 Cinnamon: is an antioxidant powerhouse.
 Did you know cinnamon has been shown in research to support the management of healthy cholesterol levels?
 Warming in nature cinnamon naturally promotes circulation.